aakash988/task-manager-api/README.md

 - DELETE: /tasks/id: deletes the task based on the task id that was proivded by the user

 - DELETE: /users/me/avatar: deletes the user's avatar

+Before experimenting with all of the other routes, the user should create a profile and log in with the profile (first two bullet points above).
+This way, the user will be authenticated to access the other routes.

+### Example

+To create a task (fifth bullet point above), the user must set the request method to POST and use the route "/tasks".
+To create a task, th user must provide a JSON body in the request that has the completed and description fields populated.
+The JSON response that is generated should display task ID, owner ID, and other useful information: